guttlein/github-zebrands-test/README.md

 Open [http://localhost:3000/repositories](http://localhost:3000/repositories) with your browser to see the repositories search or click on the link provided on the main page.

 Open [http://localhost:3000/users](http://localhost:3000/users) with your browser to see the users search or click on the link provided on the main page.

+## Website URL

+The site is deployed in Vercel at: [https://github-zebrands-test.vercel.app/](https://github-zebrands-test.vercel.app/).
+Feel free to check it.